 The last symptom I have is pain in my heels.
 After multiple doctors, MRI's, bad diagnosis, boots, inserts, and various balms, it's looking more and more like regional complex pain syndrome.

 Look at this list of symptoms from tachykinin dysregulation:

-Cardiovascular effects of tachykinins and neurokinin receptors may be important therapeutic targets in diverse disorders such as pulmonary oedema, hypertension, pre-eclampsia, complex regional pain syndrome type 2, and chronic inflammatory diseases such as arthritis
+Cardiovascular effects of tachykinins and neurokinin receptors may be important therapeutic targets in diverse disorders such as pulmonary edema, hypertension, pre-eclampsia, complex regional pain syndrome type 2, and chronic inflammatory diseases such as arthritis

-The connection between estrogen levels and pain may find partial explanation further up stream:
+The connection between estrogen levels and pain may find partial explanation further upstream: